Rényi entropy: Collision entropy

 where $X$ and $Y$ are independent and identically distributed.
 The collision entropy is related to the index of coincidence.
+It is the negative logarithm of the Simpson diversity index.

 Min-entropy

 In the limit as $\alpha \rightarrow \infty$, the Rényi entropy $\Eta_\alpha$ converges to the min-entropy $\Eta_\infty$:

 Equivalently, the min-entropy $\Eta_\infty(X)$ is the largest real number b such that all events occur with probability at most $2^{-b}$.

 The name min-entropy stems from the fact that it is the smallest entropy measure in the family of Rényi entropies.

 In this sense, it is the strongest way to measure the information content of a discrete random variable.

 In particular, the min-entropy is never larger than the Shannon entropy.

 The min-entropy has important applications for randomness extractors in theoretical computer science:

 Extractors are able to extract randomness from random sources that have a large min-entropy; merely having a large Shannon entropy does not suffice for this task.